 Competitors will be able to pick up their competition packet and t-shirt beginning at 4:30pm.
 This will give everyone a chance to look at the competition map and it will speed up the busing on Saturday morning!
-Dinner will begin at 6:30pm - pizza by Mellow Mushroom and Celeppe’s Food truck will be on site for some fantastic dinner options.
+Dinner and Pint Night will begin at 6:30pm - there will be pizza by Mellow Mushroom and Celeppe’s Food truck will be on site for some fantastic dinner options.
 Please bring cash or card for these purchases.
 Donations to the Carolina Climbers Coalition is strongly encouraged for the Mellow Mushroom pizza.

 Carolina Climbers' Coalition Meeting

-Friday night, the Carolina Climbers Coalition will be holding their annual meeting at 7:30pm at the Foscoe Community Center at Grandfather Campground.
+Saturday night, the Carolina Climbers Coalition will be holding their annual meeting at 7:30pm outside the Foscoe Community Center at Grandfather Campground.
 Come to the meeting and hear the latest success stories of this hardworking regional climbing organization!